Mirtazapine 30mg and 45mg Tablets

 Tell your doctor immediately if you develop fever, chills, sore throat or mouth ulcers or other signs of frequent infections.

-symptoms may appear after 2 - 6 weeks of treatment.
+symptoms most commonly appear after 4-6 weeks of treatment.

 Tell your doctor immediately or go to the nearest hospital for treatment if you have any suicidal thoughts or other mental/mood